Connect with others who understand.

 Antiviral Drugs

-Sometimes, SMZL can lead to worse outcomes.
+Most cases of SMZL are indolent, meaning they’re slow-growing and not aggressive.
+However, sometimes SMZL can lead to worse outcomes.
 About 3 out of 10 people with SMZL develop aggressive lymphoma that grows more quickly.
 People with this faster-growing type live an average of four years after diagnosis.
 Additionally, SMZL sometimes transforms into diffuse large B-cell lymphoma (DLBCL), a more aggressive type of lymphoma.

 Certain prognostic factors increase the chances that a person with SMZL will have a poor outlook: